Subcontractor Agreement

 This indemnification survives completion of the project.

-ARTICLE VII - GENERAL PROVISIONS
+ARTICLE VIII - GENERAL PROVISIONS

 1. Sub is bound by master contract terms applicable to subcontract scope.